sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 - `cody.json` in a project's `.vscode` folder: Commands are available only in that workspace.
 - `cody.json` in the home `.vscode` folder: Commands are available globally across all workspaces.

-This flexibility allows you to organize project-specific commands separately from reusable commands accessible globally, enhancing your customization capabilities with Cody.
+This flexibility allows you to organize project-specific commands separately from reusable commands which are accessible globally, enhancing your customization capabilities with Cody.

 ## Cody's custom commands syntax